project8/scarab/documentation/logger.rst

     LINFO( mylog, "Hello, my count is " << counter );

-In an application the logging must be explicitly stopped before or when the :cpp:function:`main()` exits.
-This can be done either by placing the `STOP_LOGGING` macro just before returning from :cpp:function:`main()`, or by using a :cpp:class:`scarab::quill_guard` created at the beginning of
+In an application the logging must be explicitly stopped before or when the :cpp:func:`main()` exits.
+This can be done either by placing the `STOP_LOGGING` macro just before returning from :cpp:func:`main()`, or by using a :cpp:class:`scarab::quill_guard` created at the beginning of
-:cpp:function:`main()`, which will stop logging when it goes out of scope and is destructed.
+:cpp:func:`main()`, which will stop logging when it goes out of scope and is destructed.

 .. note::
     After stopping logging, the logger will revert to using ``std::cout`` to log messages, and it will not include the prepended information